-- ➤ Congratulations!
+- Congratulations!
 You are the proud parent of a virtual child who you will raise from birth through 10 years (the program runs to 18 years).
-Your virtual child has a unique set of characteristics at birth, some of which will be influenced by your answers to assessments you will complete when you first log onto My Virtual Child.
+Your virtual child has a unique set of characteristics at birth, some of which will be influenced by your answers to assessments completed when you first log onto My Virtual Child.
 These characteristics will gradually emerge and affect his/her behavior and development.
 There are also universal aspects of development that all virtual children will display.
-My Virtual Child will give you an opportunity to visualize "the whole child" at various points in development! - How does MVC work?
+My Virtual Child will give you an opportunity to visualize "the whole child" at various points in development. - How does MVC work?
 As your child progresses through each age level, you will read about events occurring in his/her life and you will be asked to make decisions.
 Answer the way you think you would act as a real parent.
-The events that happen in your child's life and the decisions you make as a parent will gradually change your child's inborn characteristics, and will shape other characteristics of the child that emerge after birth.
-In addition, you will see typical assessments of your child's behavior at the end of many age levels (e.g., pediatrician's report, report cards).
-The program provides definitions and brief videos to help you understand and visualize some of the various developmental concepts.
+The events that happen in your child's life and the decisions you make as a parent will gradually change your child's inborn characteristics, and will shape other child characteristics that emerge after birth.
+In addition, you will see typical assessments of your child's behavior at various age levels (e.g., pediatrician's report, report cards).
+The program provides definitions and brief videos to help you understand and visualize various concepts.
 At any point, you can review past events/questions/answers by clicking on the timeline (top of screen).
 Click on "Resume Questions" to go back to the questions, where you left off.
-You can log off at any time; your information and completed responses will be saved automatically. - You may wonder if you've given the "right" response to questions and if you are being "a good parent".
-Some responses may be found in developmental theory and research; others may depend on the child's developmental level or personality.
-That said, your virtual child will not give you immediate feedback.
-Rather, your virtual child will gradually change in response to parenting choices, "innate" characteristics, random environmental events, and general developmental principles.
-As in real life, you won't find out whether you have made the "right" choices as a parent until you see how the child turns out at various ages and in a variety of contexts.
-As you raise and learn from your virtual child you should remember: 1) the "right" parenting choices are not always obvious, and 2) not all aspects of a child's development are attributable to what parents do (i.e., parenting has limits!). - Parents everywhere talk to each other and compare "notes" on their children.
-This is the purpose of two "Parent Forums" that will be held on Thursday, 9/24 and Thursday, 10/29.
-During the "Parent Forum," you will work in a small group to discuss some of your child's characteristics, achievements and problems as relevant to course content.
-Group members should be prepared to report on their discussion with the whole class. - On 9/24, come prepared to discuss your child through the preschool years.
-Print out and bring your child's pediatrician report at 9-mos, developmental assessment at 2 yrs 6 mos, preschool assessment at 3 yrs 11 mos, and pre-kindergarten assessment at 4 yrs 10 mos. - On 10/29, come prepared to discuss your child through the elementary school years.
-Print out and bring your child's 1st grade report card at 6 yr 11 mos, psychologist's report at 8 yrs 11 mos, and 5th grade report card at 10 yrs 11 mos. - At both forums, be prepared to discuss issues bearing on, for example, your virtual child's personality, attachment, self-awareness, motor skills, language, cognition, academic skills, peer relations, social skills, moral development, and your parenting style and life events (e.g., mental health, employment). - ➤ Your participation in each forum is worth 15 points, for a total of 30 points (~5% of course grade).
-Partial participation earns partial credit.
+You can log off at any time; your information and completed responses are saved automatically. - You may wonder if you've given the "right" answer and if you are being "a good parent".
+Some responses may be found in developmental research; others may depend on the child's developmental level or personality.
+That said, your virtual child will not give you immediate feedback but will gradually change in response to parenting choices, "innate" characteristics, random events, and general developmental principles.
+As in real life, you won't find out whether you have made the "right" parenting choices until you see how the child turns out at various ages and in a variety of contexts.
+Remember: 1) the "right" parenting choices are not always obvious, and 2) not all aspects of a child's development are attributable to what parents do (i.e., parenting has limits!). - You will submit three short-answer essay assignments in Vista that address your child's characteristics, achievements, and problems in various domains in infancy, early childhood, and middle childhood. - ➤ My Virtual Child homework will be submitted via the Assignments tool in Vista.
+Homework must be received by NOON on the due date (see Course Schedule).
+Because each assignment is released in Vista, you may submit your homework early.
+No late homework will be accepted.
+Homework responses must be complete sentences (not bullet-points) and will be graded for completion and accuracy.
+Each homework is worth 15 points, for a total of 45 points overall (9% of final grade).
 Have fun and learn from this wonderful opportunity to raise your Virtual Child!
-COURSE PROJECT: POSTER ON DEVELOPMENTAL ISSUES IN INFANCY AND CHILDHOOD Goals and Requirements